akvorado/akvorado/console/data/docs/05-troubleshooting.md

 setup.
 If you are running `docker compose` locally, this is `http://127.0.0.1:8080`.

 This returns the next flow.
 The same information is exported to Kafka.
-If this does not work, be sure to check the logs and the metrics.
+If this does return a flow, be sure to check the logs and the metrics.
 The later can be queried with `curl`:

 ```console
 $ curl -s http://akvorado/api/v0/inlet/metrics | grep '^akvorado_inlet'